Buy A Brand New Hearing Aid and You Will Hear Better! Or Will you?

 One thing we can do is to cut back on our buying.

-Fast fashion is one area where people are buying more than they need.
-Who doesn’t want the newest style.
-I love that my daughter and all her friends shop “bins” which are going to the thrift stores.
+Fast Fashion is one area where people are buying more than they need.
+Who doesn’t want the newest style?
+I love that my daughter and all her friends shop “bins,” which are going to the thrift stores.
 There are many clothing consignment stores that have higher quality than going digging in the bins.
-Some of these consignment stores are now online since many aren’t surviving in the brick and mortar locations.
-I like to shop ThreadUp and try not to buy any new clothes.
+Some of these consignment stores are now online since many aren’t surviving in the brick-and-mortar locations.
+I like to shop at ThreadUp and try not to buy any new clothes.
 Not only are these clothes fashionable and good quality, they are also more affordable.
-I recently purchased a 500 dollar sweater for 23 dollars!
-Who doesn’t love a great bargain!
+I recently purchased a $500 sweater for $23!
+Who doesn’t love a great bargain?

 Repairing hearing aids is a fantastic way to reduce waste and keep perfectly usable devices from ending up in a landfill.
 However, hearing aid manufacturers don’t make this easy.
 They often restrict access to the parts and tools needed for repair.
 Lithium-ion batteries is one stopping point to get a hearing aid fixed, where if the aid had zinc air, it would be easy to repair.

-Another and even worse issue is many hearing aid users are told that repairing isn’t an option or that repairs aren’t worth the cost compared to upgrading.
+Another and even worse, issue is that many hearing aid users are told that repairing isn’t an option or that repairs aren’t worth the cost compared to upgrading.
 Don’t get me wrong, sometimes that is totally true.
 But sometimes it isn’t.
-The manufacturer charges a lot of money to repair after the 5 year mark.
+The manufacturer charges a lot of money to repair after the 5-year mark.

 This “upgrade” approach forces people to buy new hearing aids instead of fixing what they already have.
 Repairing hearing aids is not just cost-effective for the user but also more sustainable for the planet.
 By extending the life of a device, we reduce the demand for new manufacturing, and with it, the associated carbon emissions.